Endangered UK Daddy Longlegs and Its Impact on UK’s Woodland Biodiversity

 The increased activities in this region are among the causes why natural breeding grounds for the woodland insects are now subjected to human intervention and management.
 Canals and ditches are now being blocked as a way of helping these larvae to survive.

-In addition, the heightening of summer temperature has dried up the peat land surface areas, causing death in crane larvae depositions.
-These larvae were expected to emerge as adult crane flies the following spring but as a result of all ecological detriments in woodlands and uplands, the adult crane flies that emerged in the following spring fell by 95%.
+In addition, the heightening of summer temperature has dried up the peat land surface areas, causing death in larvae depositions.
+These larvae were expected to emerge as adults the following spring but as a result of all ecological detriments in woodlands and uplands, the mature crane flies that emerged in the following spring fell by 95%.

-The environmental impact brought about by the near extinction of UK’s crane flies will result to the starvation of a number of upland birds, which include the golden plover.
-Presently, this small but colorful wading bird is also feared to reach its extinction at the end of the century.
+The environmental impact brought about by the near loss of UK’s “daddy long legs” will result to the starvation of a number of upland birds, which include the golden plover.
+Presently, it is also feared that this small but colorful wading bird will reach its extinction at the end of the century.

-The relationship between crane flies or UK’s “daddy longlegs” with the golden plover manifests a system of biodiversity affected by ecological imbalance.
+The relationship between these crane flies and the golden plovers manifests a system of biodiversity that is affected by ecological imbalance.
 Hence, conservation charities are now working at the preservation of a variety of deadwoods in all stages of decay in the woodland areas.

 Dead woods and its components are now being recognized for its utmost importance in the woodland ecology.
 A selection of dead standing trees, fallen dead wood, dead branches, stems and stumps will be preserved to provide shelter and protection for the developing larvae.
 In addition, water seepages in areas near bodies of water will also be shielded against too much grazing and trampling by woodland trekkers.

-As added information, the species of “daddy longlegs” found in the U.S. and other countries are known as cellar spiders and they thrive on damp and undisturbed basements.
-Whereas US “daddy longlegs” are regular venom less, web spinning spiders, the UK “daddy longlegs” are basically flies with brown wings that span about two-inches long.
-To date, the U.S. cellar spiders are not considered as among the endangered lot.
+As added information, the species of “daddy longlegs” found in the U.S. and other countries are known as cellar spiders and they are regular, venom-less, web-spinning spiders thriving on damp and undisturbed basements.
+The long-legged U.S. cellar spiders are not considered as among the endangered lot, unlike the UK crane flies that are feared to be on the verge of extinction.